pipelinit/pipelinit-cli/README.md

 The lint step uses static analysis tools to improve overall code quality.
 It enforces some rules in the code base and can detect bugs before execution.

-This is useful for most programming languages and text files because:
+Linters are valuable for most programming languages and text files because:

-- It helps building more standarized code bases, which is easier to read and maintain
+- It helps to build more standardized codebases, which is easier to read and maintain
 - It can prevent some bugs
-- It can help with deleting unused code
+- It helps to delete unused code
 - It is a great tool to teach how to write better code

 ### SAST

 The SAST (Static application security testing) step uses static analysis tools to improve overall code security.
-This step is distinct from the _Lint_ step because of the focus towards security.
+This step is distinct from the _Lint_ step because of the security focus.

-One issue with SAST tools is that it may generate some false-positives, therefore it's adoption should be done incrementally.
-To mitigate this, by default Pipelinit allows this step to fail.
+One issue with SAST tools is that they generate false positives.
+That's why the default behavior for this step is to allow failure.

-SAST is useful for most applications and libraries because:
+SAST tools are valuable for most applications and libraries because:

 - It prevents vulnerabilities early
 - It improves application reliability